 Bake your cheesecakes for 20-24 minutes until the top forms a smooth film and the center is still giggly but not wet.

-Allow your cheesecakes to cool for an hour then refrigerate for at least 3 hours.
+Allow your cheesecakes to cool for an hour then freeze for at least 3 hours.

 Carefully turn the silicone mold upside down and set it over a baking sheet lined with parchment paper or a cutting board and gently tug at the mold pulling it away from the cheesecake, allowing the cheesecake leaf to fall out of the mold.
 You will want the cheesecakes cold in order to move them onto dessert plates, so do it now, or refrigerate the tray of cheesecakes and plate them later.